How to Write a Brand Positioning Statement + Examples to Steal

 Writing a brand positioning statement from scratch, or even just improving your old one can be a really hard process.
 Especially because it needs a lot of profound thinking.

-You need to sit down as a team and really spend time on thinking about your brand and your values.
+You need to sit down as a team and really spend time on thinking about your brand and your value proposition.
 The more insight and understanding you have of your industry, audience and goals; the better positioning statement you write.

 Here is a seven-step plan that will help you through the challenging process of forming a brand positioning statement: